 In addition to a comprehensive physical exam, your doctor will request some of the following tests to confirm your HCM diagnosis:

-Risk of sudden cardiac death
+Prevention of sudden cardiac death

 For the last 15 years, it has been possible to prevent sudden cardiac death in hypertrophic cardiomyopathy using the implantable defibrillator.
 Prophylactic use of defibrillators has eliminated the vast majority of sudden death events in this disease.
 It is now possible to identify those patients who will likely benefit from defibrillators using a process called risk stratification, in which disease related markers are identified that target those patients who should receive defibrillators.
 Many patients live into advanced age having never experienced a symptom or complication.